toomuchdesign/re-reselect/README.md

 **Re-reselect returns a reselect-like selector**, which is able to determine internally when **querying a new selector instance or a cached one** on the fly, depending on the supplied arguments.

 Useful to **reduce selectors recalculation** when:
-- the same selector is sequentially **called with one/few different arguments**
+- a selector is sequentially **called with one/few different arguments**
-- the same selector is **imported by different modules** at the same time
+- a selector is **imported by different modules** at the same time
-- a selector needs to be instantiated on runtime
+- **sharing selectors** with props across multiple components ([see the scenario described in reselect docs](https://github.com/reactjs/reselect#sharing-selectors-with-props-across-multiple-components))
-- sharing selectors with props across multiple components ([see the scenario described in reselect docs](https://github.com/reactjs/reselect#sharing-selectors-with-props-across-multiple-components))
+- selectors need to be **instantiated on runtime**

 [reselect]:    https://github.com/reactjs/reselect
 [ci-img]:      https://travis-ci.org/toomuchdesign/re-reselect.svg